SORRY, BUT MY DIGGING TOURS WILL BE CLOSED UNTIL FURTHER NOTICE. SORRY FOR ANY INCONVENIENCE THIS MAY CAUSE.

 Most people have ‘no idea’ of where to, or how to, dig crystals.
 Many people have never even visited a mine and have ‘no idea’ of safety conciousness.

 A MINE IS A VERY DANGEROUS PLACE!!!
-It is one of THE MOST DANGEROUS places on Earth!
+IN FACT, It is one of THE MOST DANGEROUS places on Earth!
 Loose rocks are sharp and slippery!
-In fact, it is one of the most dangerous places one can go.
+It is one of the most dangerous places one can go.
 I show you what to look for, how to dig, where to dig, and how to be safe while doing so.

 Yes, digging crystals IS a magical experience.
 I feel the excitement every time I dig!!!
 I was hooked when I dug my first crystal back in 1990.
 Things have changed a lot since then.
 Now the best I can offer you is that you are coming for ‘the experience of digging’.
 In order to have me help you dig YOU MUST MAKE AN APPOINTMENT!!
 Email is the BEST way to get ahold of me.